oscarvanderheide/treewalker.nvim/README.md

 ## Alternatives

 * [syntax-tree-surfer](https://github.com/ziontee113/syntax-tree-surfer)
-is the closest thing to Treewalker.
-I only created Treewalker because I couldn't get syntax-tree-surfer to work :/.
-Treewalker has a robust test suite, makes use of the type system, has CI (automated testing), and has organized code (so the plugin should be pretty stable).
-I believe Treewalker usage is a little bit simpler and more intuitive.
-Treewalker is missing the visual selection swap feature that syntax-tree-surfer has, though. syntax-tree-surfer is also publicly archived.
+is publicly archived and I could not get it to work :/ `Treewalker` has a robust test suite, makes use of the type system, has CI (automated testing), and has organized code.
+So the plugin should be pretty stable.
+I believe `Treewalker` usage is a little bit simpler and more intuitive.
+`Treewalker` is missing the visual selection swap feature that syntax-tree-surfer has, though.

 * [nvim-treehopper](https://github.com/mfussenegger/nvim-treehopper)
 is similar in that it uses the AST to navigate, but it takes more of a